lu-bann/taiyi/README.md

-# Taiyi(太一) - an Ethereum L1 Preconfirmation Protocol
+# Taiyi(太一) - an Ethereum L1 Underwriting Protocol

 ![image](https://github.com/user-attachments/assets/83a56bc0-da7f-45ef-8833-c0931cb01130)

-Taiyi (太一) is Luban’s solution for Ethereum L1 preconfirmation.
+Taiyi (太一) is Luban’s solution to underwrite Ethereum L1 blockspace.
 To learn more about Taiyi refer our docs [here](https://docs.luban.wtf/taiyi_overview).

 ### For Validators